boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 *  **inject**:
    The process of broadcasting a signed operation to other Tezos nodes in the network.
 This must be performed by a Tezos node connected to other Tezos nodes on the network.
 After a successful injection, the operation will be waiting to get confirmed.
 *  **KT1 address**:
-   The address of a smart contract always starts with 'KT1'.
-These addresses can be referred to as _KT1 addresses_.
+   The address of a smart contract account, which always starts with 'KT1'.
 The KT1 address is derived from the operation hash from which the contract was originated.
 *  **mutez**:
    The smallest denomination of Tez.
 1 Tez is equal to 1 million mutez.
 *  **operation**: